 No you don't - you just need to meet the Conditions of Entry for Dairy Manager of the Year!

-Entrants in the Share Farmer of the Year and Dairy Manager of the Year competition must have their Farm Owner and if applicable, Farm Employer’s permission to enter.
+Entrants in the Share Farmer of the Year and Dairy Manager of the Year category must have their Farm Owner and if applicable, Farm Employer’s permission to enter.
 Dairy Trainee of the Year entrants do not need their Farm Employer's permission to enter.

 As much time as you feel you can spare.
 The more effort you put in, the greater the reward.

-The time allowed for on farm judging is 2 hours in the Share Farmer of the Year competition and 1½ hours in the Dairy Manager of the Year competition.
+The time allowed for on farm judging is 2 hours in the Share Farmer of the Year category and 1½ hours in the Dairy Manager of the Year category.
 There is not a 'one size fits all' as to how to give a presentation to the judges.
 It is up to each entrant to determine how best to cover off the judging criteria while at the same time allowing the judges to see the real you.
 Your allocation of time per topic is completely up to you.
 Many of our entrants find their confidence builds and their presentations improve each year they enter.

 One regional Field Day will be held on the property of the Share Farmer of the Year winner, with the winner of the Dairy Manager of the Year and Dairy Trainee of the Year in attendance and presenting a small segment of the day.
 All regional winners will represent their region at the national final held in May each year.
 Any additional involvement with the New Zealand Dairy Industry Awards family is at your discretion but we find most winners enjoy the opportunity to continue to be involved with their regions and sponsors of the Awards Programme.

 If you feel you still have a question that hasn't been answered here, then please get in touch with us at the NZDIA through our contact page.